APPLY TO MESSIAH

 • The impact of the ministry and community service on the community in which she/he served and her/his ability to effectively work with and respect persons with whom she/he worked.

-The finalists will be asked for additional information.
+The finalists may be asked for additional information.

 Student Recipients: